Building A New House

 My main things were:

-We chose the AWS supplier mostly because they offered 'asymmetric glazing' that I wanted to help with noise control (basically one glass panel is thicker than the 2nd panel in the same glazing unit or IGU).
+We chose this supplier mostly because they offered 'asymmetric glazing' that I wanted to help with noise control (basically one glass panel is thicker than the 2nd panel in the same glazing unit or IGU).
 We are on a corner, plus have a noisy dog next door!

 We probably should have upgraded the standard 6.38mm laminate to 6.5mm 'hush' glass, but the budget was already getting stretched.
 We also found out that clear laminate blocks 99% of UV, so that was a nice bonus.
 The idea of having one thicker glass pane in the double glazed unit (IGU) is it supposedly reduces noise at different sound waves so is more effective than simply having the glass the same thickness.
 It seemed like a cheaper alternative than going with full 'hush' glass etc.